 Biological samples were collected between the hours of 07:30 and 17:00, ad libitum after excretion by identified subjects.
 Additional sampling targeted subjects to ensure that each was sampled approximately once every 2 weeks.
 Urine samples that were uncontaminated by dirt, feces, or urine from other animals were pipetted from leaves or caught on a plastic sheet and transferred to a 1.5 ml polypropylene tube.
 Fecal samples that were uncontaminated with urine were fully homogenized with a clean stick upon collection and approximately 1 g of feces were transferred into a 1.5-15 ml plastic tube.
 Both types of samples were stored on icepacks and in the dark until transferred to a -20ºC solar freezer within 4 hours of collection.
 Samples remained frozen until they were shipped on ice to New York University for further processing.
 In total, observers collected 620 urine and 627 fecal samples, with each subject sampled on average 2 ± 0.8 urine and 2 ± 0.7 fecal samples per month.

 NTG extracted glucocorticoid metabolites from feces at NYU following the protocols of Heistermann 1995 and Palme 2013.
 For full details of the extraction procedure see Thompson et al. 2020.
-NTG initially thawed urine samples to assay for creatinine by diluting urine samples 1:10 and following a standard Jaffe reaction, and then aliquoted remaining sample for urinary c-peptide and neopterin assays.
+NTG initially thawed urine samples to assay for creatinine by diluting urine samples 1:10 and following a standard Jaffe reaction, and then aliquoted remaining sample for urinary C-peptide and neopterin assays.
 Sample specific gravity (SG) was also measured using an AtagoTM handheld refractometer.

 Enzyme immunoassays